OffchainLabs/arbitrum-classic/docs/Contract_Deployment.md

 sidebar_label: Executable Creation
 ---

-Arbitrum support standard EVM contract deployment.
+Arbitrum supports standard EVM contract deployment.
 This allows standard solidity smart to be deployed on Arbitrum Chains.

 To deploy your contracts, you need to set your deployment tool to deploy on an Arbitrum rollup chain instead of Ethereum.

-To port an existing truffle configureation:
+To port an existing truffle configuration:

 1. First add the `arb-ethers-web3-bridge`, `ethers`, and `arb-provider-ethers` to your project: